Lakeshore Workforce Solutions offers a variety of assessments to meet your needs.

 - Realistic job preview - Video-based assessment can create more realistic job expectations for employees, thus bettering the chances of job satisfaction and work performance

 - Behavioral Interview Guides are provided to further support employers who interview applicants whose soft skills have been assessed.

-Hire and promote for your manufacturing or trade organization by contacting LTC’s Assessment Specialist.
+Hire and promote for your manufacturing or trade organization by contacting Lakeshore’s Assessment Specialist.